AndreaR2D/Nashville_Housing/README.md

 PowerPoint document

 * Infos about the city
+* Market analysis
+* Property Specs
-* Sales Analysis
+* Owners
 * Neightborhoods: I've used city public dataset from data.nashville.gov, extracted the centroid with QGIS then import the coordinates in PowerBI to link the orignal dataset
-* Property Specs
-* Owners types